sheerid/sheerid-magento/docs/SheerID_Verify-UserGuide.md

 ### SheerID Verification Lightbox

 This extension adds Javascript that enables the use of simple HTML to enable verification buttons or links integrated into the site wherever the site designer may desire.
-Simply add an attribute (`data-sheerid-verify="lightbox"`) to an A or BUTTON tag to enable it to act as a trigger to open a modal verification lightbox.
+Simply add an attribute (`data-sheerid="lightbox"`) to an A or BUTTON tag to enable it to act as a trigger to open a modal verification lightbox.

-    <a href="#" data-sheerid-verify="lightbox">Students, click here to get verified</a>
+    <a href="#" data-sheerid="lightbox">Students, click here to get verified</a>

 By default, this will open the default campaign selected in SheerID Settings.
 To pop open a lightbox for a specific campaign, add another attribute, `data-sheerid-template-id="${templateId}"`

     <a href="#" data-sheerid-template-id="546fbbfe0cf2995597038d67"
-       data-sheerid-verify="lightbox">Military families, click here to get verified</a>
+       data-sheerid="lightbox">Military families, click here to get verified</a>

 ### Verify Block Configuration